Royal Enfield Interceptor 650 (2018-on) Review

 A brand new 650cc twin bike with a three-year unlimited mileage warranty for under £6000.
 Sounds like a bargain to us.

-Rival bikes you may consider include the vastly more expensive Triumph Street Twin, the Fantic Caballero 500 and of course, sister bike, the Royal Enfield Continential GT.
+Rival bikes you may consider include the vastly more expensive Triumph Speed Twin 900 (formerly known as the Triumph Street Twin) and the Fantic Caballero 500.

 We took the Interceptor around the MCN250 test route against two of its main rivals in the form of the Triumph Street Twin (£8100) and Kawasaki W800 (£8645).